spirit-island/spirit-island-mod/CUSTOM.md

   - Once all elements are set press the "Update Elements" button
 - Presence track energy:
   - For each time that energy gain increases grab energy tokens from bag and stack them onto spot
-  - Energy tokens have a 2nd state to be used for bonus energy, i.e. Finder
+  - Energy tokens have a 2nd state to be used for bonus energy (i.e. Finder)
   - Once all energy is set press the "Update Energy" button
   - Note: You don't need to put them on every spot, only when income changes
   - Note: Don't forget about starting spot if it's not zero